Affiliate links on Android Authority may earn us a commission. Learn more.

-There are few things as convenient as dropping your phone on a wireless charging pad or placing it on a stand to top it off.
-The convenience of being able to pick up the phone, answer a call, and plop it back to charge without fiddling with cables can’t be overstated.
-Luckily, there is a wide variety of wireless chargers and charging accessories you can get for your phone.
+Few things are as convenient as dropping your phone on a wireless charging pad or placing it on a stand to top it off.
+The convenience of picking up the phone, answering a call, and plopping it back to charge without fiddling with cables can’t be overstated.
+Luckily, you can get a wide variety of wireless chargers and charging accessories for your phone.

 What to look for when buying a wireless charger

 As is the case with any accessory, there are a few factors to consider before buying a wireless charger.
 First, you will also have to decide whether you want to go with an OEM wireless charger or a third-party one.